yixianlee2011/tictactoe/README.md

 7. You can track the build progress at the Travis-CI website

+### Functional and Unit Testing with Nose and Travis-CI

+The Nose module allows developers to create simple functional and unit tests.
+In this sample app, the tests are in the /test.py file.
+This file tests the funcitonality of a single API call /api/get_bots.
+To break this test:

+1. Edit line 96 in main.py to `@bottle.route('/api/get_bot')`
+2. Commit and push the changes
+3. Track the build progress on travis-ci

 ### View the GameBots demo app [here](http://gamebots-python.appspo.com)

 ## Python Bottle Framework Scaffold for Google App Engine